 Water doesn’t kill germs.
 Soap is necessary.
 See Step 1.

 What’s the first thing you touch after you finish your business?
 Belt buckles, too, need to be scrubbed occasionally on laundry day.

 If your buckle needs periodic cleaning, do you really want to touch your food, mouth, eyes, girlfriend, etc. without completing steps 1-3?

 We understand you’re in a rush.
 Thirteen and a half seconds will not destroy your schedule.

-Hand washing is not emasculatory.
+Hand washing is not emasculating.
 You are not alone.
 You are not beyond hope.
 In fact, proper hand washing technique is an outward sign of your evolution and security with your masculinity.
 If this weren’t enough motivation, there are other benefits.
-See Step 12.
+See step 12.

-Girls appreciate it.
-Otherwise they won’t put up with it.
+Women appreciate it.
+Otherwise, they won’t put up with it.